dcm4che/dcm4chee-arc-cs/docs/security/audit/application-activity.rst

    | - Applicable on **startup** of archive using **REST service**
    |
    | - Applicable on **shutdown** of archive using **REST service**"
-   , UserIDTypeCode, U, "| EV (113877, DCM, 'Device Name')
+   , User ID Type Code, U, "| EV (113877, DCM, 'Device Name')
    | OR
    | EV (12, RFC-3881, 'URI')", "| - Application startup/shutdown of archive by a process
    |
    | - Applicable on startup / shutdown of archive using REST service"
-   , UserTypeCode, U, 2 (= Application),
+   , User Type Code, U, 2 (= Application),
-   , AlternativeUserID, MC, , Process ID of Audit logger , UserIsRequestor, M, "| true
+   , Alternative User ID, MC, , Process ID of Audit logger , User Is Requestor, M, "| true
    | OR
    | false",  "| - Application **startup / shutdown** of archive by a **process**
    |
    | - Applicable on **startup / shutdown** of archive using **REST service**"
-   , RoleIDCode, M, "| EV (110150, DCM, 'Application')",
-   , NetworkAccessPointID, U, , Hostname/IP Address of the connection referenced by Audit logger , NetworkAccessPointTypeCode, U, "| 1 (= Machine name)
+   , Role ID Code, M, "| EV (110150, DCM, 'Application')", , Network Access Point ID, U, , Hostname/IP Address of the connection referenced by Audit logger , Network Access Point Type Code, U, "| 1 (= Machine name)
    | OR
    | 2 (= IP Address)", "| - Applicable if NetworkAccessPointID is a **hostname**
    |
    | - Applicable if NetworkAccessPointID is an **IP Address**"
    "| Active Participant:
    | Persons and or processes that started the Application (0..N)
+   |
-   | Applicable only if archive **startup / shutdown** done using **REST service**", UserID, M, "| User Name
+   | Applicable only if archive **startup / shutdown** done using **REST service**", User ID, M, "| User Name
    | Remote IP Address", "| - Applicable for **Secured version of archive**
    |
    | - Applicable for **Unsecured version of archive**"
-   , UserIDTypeCode, U, "| EV (113871, DCM, 'Person ID')
+   , User ID Type Code, U, "| EV (113871, DCM, 'Person ID')
    | EV (110182, DCM, 'Node ID')", "| - Applicable for **Secured version of archive**
    |
    | - Applicable for **Unsecured version of archive**"
-   , UserTypeCode, U, "| 1 (= Person)
+   , User Type Code, U, "| 1 (= Person)
    | OR
    | 2 (= Application)", "| - Applicable for **Secured version of archive**
    |
    | - Applicable for **Unsecured version of archive**"
-   , UserIsRequestor, M, true,
+   , User Is Requestor, M, true,
    , RoleIDCode, M, "| EV (110151, DCM, 'Application Launcher')",
-   , NetworkAccessPointID, U, , Hostname/IP Address of calling host
-   , NetworkAccessPointTypeCode, U, "| 1 (= Machine name)
+   , Network Access Point ID, U, , Hostname/IP Address of calling host , Network Access Point Type Code, U, "| 1 (= Machine name)
    | OR
    | 2 (= IP Address)", "| - Applicable if NetworkAccessPointID is a **hostname**
    |